lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 To store a value in calculator memory left click the :guilabel:`MS` button.
 To later get the same value out of the calculator left click the :guilabel:`MR` button.
 To clear the memory stored in the calculator press the :guilabel:`MC` button.

+To save a new variable in Qalculate! press :kbd:`Control +S` or left click the :guilabel:`floppy disk` icon and a window will popup.
+Type a name for your variable in the :guilabel:`Name` field.
+The :guilabel:`Required` tab is for required fields for your variable.
+Type what you want your variable to be equal too in the :guilabel:`Value` field.
+To add additional description to your variable use the :guilabel:`Description` tab.
+Choose which category to put this variable in in :guilabel:`Category`.
+To give a descriptive name to your variable type that in :guilabel:`Descriptive name`.
+To toggle hiding a variable check/uncheck the :guilabel:`Hide variable` checkbox.
+To add more description to your variable type that in the :guilabel:`Description` field.

 To bring up an extensive list of functions left click the :guilabel:`fx` button or press :kbd:`Control + F`.
 On the left hand side of the window is a :guilabel:`Category` column and to choose functions from that category left click on the category name.
 To see a list of the actual function are under the :guilabel:`Function` column.
 To insert a function into the main window left click the :guilabel:`Insert` button.
 To calculate an answer in a popup left click the :guilabel:`Calculate` button.
 To search for a function type in the magnifying glass field.
 To save a function in your favorites check the :guilabel:`Favorite` checkbox.

 .. image:: qalculate-functions.png